JHR Developments

 Early years

-The team was founded in 1995 by Fred Hunter,[1] as Jamie Hunter Racing.[2]
-At the time of establishment, its purpose was to support Jamie Hunter’s entry in the Formula Renault Eurocup (then Eurocup Formula Renault) and Formula Renault 2.0 UK.[3]
-The founder, Jamie Hunter (born 16 February 1972), participated in the 2001 Porsche Supercup season, but he died on 3 July 2001 after an car accident.
-After Jamie Hunter’s death, his younger brother and also a racing driver in Porsche, Steven Hunter (current team principal) continued to run the team.[4]
-The team was renamed as JHR, which stands for the team’s initial name.[2]
-The team began using the current name, JHR Developments (stand for Jamie Hunter Racing Developments) at an unknown date.[4]
+The team was founded in 1995 by Fred Hunter (1945–2008),[1] as Jamie Hunter Racing.[2]
+At the time of establishment, its purpose was to support the entry of his son, Jamie Hunter, in the Formula Renault Eurocup (then Eurocup Formula Renault) and Formula Renault 2.0 UK.[3]
+Jamie Hunter (born 16 February 1972), who was the co-founder of JHR Developments, participated in the 2001 Porsche Supercup season, but he died on 3 July 2001 after a road accident.
+After his death, Steven Hunter, who is Jamie's younger brother and the current team principal, continued to run Jamie Hunter Racing.[4]
+Later, its name was shortened as JHR, which stands for the team’s initial name.[2]
+The team's current name (JHR Developments) stand for Jamie Hunter Racing Developments and was first used at an unknown date.[4]

 2010–2021